 Advanced investment theory incorporates stochastic processes to model uncertainty:

-- represents asset price
+- S_t represents asset price

-- represents expected return
+- \mu represents expected return

-- represents volatility
+- \sigma represents volatility

-- represents Wiener process increment
+- dW_t represents Wiener process increment

 Behavioral Dimensions of Investment